 - Try cycling the GPS sensor, off then on.
 We’ve seen GPS get hung up before and that fixed it.
 On your phone (on most androids) you can drag notification bar down and see the on/off toggles for wifi/GPS/network etc.

-- If you are tracking outdoor activity with iCardio or iRunner on your Android, make sure you have location services turned on.
+- If you are tracking outdoor activity with iCardio or iRunner on your Android, make sure you have location services turned on and set to “Allow all the time”.
 To do so:

 - Go to your Android Settings

 - Choose “Security & Location”

 - Make sure all of your location options are turned on, and set to “Allow all the time” – note we do not use gps all the time, but Google requires it for any app that goes in the background / multi-tasks to run in the background.

 - Check the App-level permissions and make sure they are on for the apps